NicholasRasi/FL-Simulator/README.md

 well the model is performing.

 ### Optimizers
 The simulator is designed to test different optimizers in a real FL scenario.
-Optmizers are algorithms that are executed during the FL protocol
+Optimizers are algorithms that are executed during the FL protocol

 The execution of the optimizers is sketched in the following image: